This listing expired on August 12, 2023. Please contact Jacques.Y.Perreault@umontreal.ca for any updated information.

 Argilos is situated on the north Aegean Coast, four kilometres west of the Strymon delta.
 It is one of the earliest Greek colonies in this area, founded in 655/54 B.C.
 Excavations conducted by the University of Montreal and the Greek Ephoreia of Serres have uncovered extensive architectural remains, covering all periods of occupation.
 The city prospered for some 300 years and was destroyed by Philip II, the father of Alexander the Great, in 357 B.C.
 Only the Acropolis remained occupied for another 100 years.

-For the last 5 years, we have been excavating a unique complex of 4 major buildings, one consisting of 12 shops, the others being workshops and houses.
-The commercial building dates back to the 6th century BC and is unique in Greece.
-In 2019 we will have a major excavation campaign.
+For the last 10 years, we have been excavating a unique complex of 4 major buildings: two commercial buildings, one consisting of 12 shops, the other of 10 shops, one building with workshops and one complex of 13 housing units.
+The commercial buildings go back to the 6th century BC and are unique in Greece.

-Also, as we do every summer, field trips will be organized to important archaeological sites and museums in the region (Pella, Vergina, the archaeological museums in Thessaloniki, Philippi…).
-An optional three day visit of the beautiful island of Thasos is also organized.
+Also, as we do every summer, field trips will be organized to important archaeological sites and museums in the region (Pella, Vergina, the archaeological museums in Thessaloniki, Philippi, Stagira…).
+An optional three day visit of the beautiful island of Thasos is also planned.

-Only 30 students will be accepted for this study season, which will combine three components :
+Only 30 to 40 students will be accepted for this season, which will combine three components :

 1. Theoretical: history of the site and the vast region of Macedonia / Thrace, workshops on architecture and urbanism, pottery styles, etc.